Last Updated on June 1, 2023 by Dave Schoenbeck

 Often it’s a combination of missteps on the part of the franchisor and the franchisee that lead to a franchise’s demise.
 By learning why franchises fail, you can guard against some of the most common pitfalls.

 The reasons why franchises fail can vary from business to business, but there are some red flags that almost universally can doom a franchise from the start.
 Here are a few of the most common reasons why franchises fail:

 - The franchisor sells to unqualified, inexperienced, undercapitalized, or naive franchisees.
-Franchisees are unrealistic about the workload that goes into operating a franchise.
+In addition, franchisees are unrealistic about the workload of operating a franchise.

 - The franchisor fails to control all aspects of the brand that they have created, leading to inconsistency and confusion.

-- The franchisor fails to fully develop their systems and processes, leaving franchisees without a fully vetted road map to success.
-Franchisors sometimes rush to sell to franchisees in order to bring in early capital.
+- The franchisor fails to fully develop its systems and processes, leaving franchisees without a fully vetted road map to success.
+Franchisors sometimes rush to sell to franchisees to bring in early capital.

 - The franchisor has not yet proven their concept, and they underestimate their competitors.
 Said another way, the franchise isn’t filling a unique enough need in the community while the competition already has a handle on the market.

 - The franchisee is a poor manager and cannot maintain high standards at the franchise.

 - The franchise concept is too difficult to scale significantly, thus restricting growth funding for building infrastructure.